 Health, fitness, and nutrition are my passions, so I am excited about my first attempt to translate all of that into an online medium to share with the world.

 A little bit about me: Although I have been in a corporate setting for most of my career, I wanted to devote some of my energy to another interest and passion: health, fitness, and nutrition.
 My interest in these areas started when I was a child, even if in an informal capacity.
 In middle school, I would work out to a public broadcast exercise program in the afternoon almost daily ("The Body Electric," anyone?) and progressed into creating my own workout routines in high school.
-I started reading more and more about health and fitness out of interest, but never thought a career in the industry would be viable enough to pursue, especially where my parents encouraged corporate careers.
-Fast forward to recent history, where I decided I should pursue what I thought I would enjoy most, without regard to earning potential or job stability.
+I started reading more and more about health and fitness out of interest, but never thought a career in the industry would be viable enough to pursue.
+Fast forward to recent history, where I decided I should pursue one of my top interests, without regard to earning potential or job stability.
 Health and fitness is still my passion, many years later, and people often identify me as the “healthy” or “fit” person in the crowd (often because of my muscular-looking arms) and ask me what my secret is.
 Well, this site is all about me revealing what my "secrets" are, or at least sharing the knowledge and successes that I've experienced with others.
 I hope you enjoy and make yourself at home.

 Where to begin?
 Well, I am a former food glutton, and when I say glutton, I mean I would gorge myself in front of people to claim the title of eating the most at the table.
 It was repulsive to say the least.
 Although I'm sometimes still tempted to out-eat anyone at the table, particularly other dudes, I at least find the practice repulsive.
 I'll also admit that I didn't look my finest back in the day either.
 I was overweight, but didn't know just how overweight I looked until I later lost weight and looked back at my earlier pictures and thought, "Man, was I chubby!"
 I can only think my wife was into my attributes aside from my appearance at the time, since I can't say I was in the best shape.